 Prevalence refers to the number of people currently diagnosed with diabetes.
-There are almost 3.7 million people who have been diagnosed with diabetes in the UK.
+There are 3.8 million people who have been diagnosed with diabetes in the UK.

 Quality and Outcomes Framework

 The Quality and Outcomes Framework (QOF) was introduced in 2004 and provides financial incentives to general practices for the provision of high-quality care.
 Participation by practices in the QOF is voluntary but most practices choose to participate.

 As part of QOF, general practices will register the number of people with diabetes aged 17 and over, and therefore prevalence figures are available.
 These figures are published annually.

 The latest QOF figures are available in England, Wales and Northern Ireland.